Canola field in the Swan Valley

 I enjoy learning new things.
 This is in part what is so attractive about software development to me - there are always new frameworks, languages, and applications to learn!
 In an effort to expand my resume, I am currently solidifying my understanding of full-stack web development.
 I also enjoy learning history, namely 20th century history, and social problems we currently face.

-When I can get away from my computer I like to spent my outside walking, cycling, and hiking both in the city and in the mountains with friends.
-These are great opportunities for me to practice my amateur photography skills (see the pictures this site or my Instagram.)
-In the winter time I also like to snowboard!
+When I can get away from my computer I like to spend my time outside walking, cycling, and hiking in the mountains with friends.
+These are great opportunities for me to practice my amateur photography skills (check out my Instagram or the images on this site.)
+In the winter time I also snowboard and ski!

-Before the times of COVID and unemployment, I also enjoyed discovering coffee shops, bars, and music around the city with friends.
+Before the times of COVID19 I enjoyed discovering coffee shops, bars, and the hidden gems of Vancouver.
 I've also been known to play guitar, game, and draw when I can find the time.